 The thesis, regardless of the language in which it is written, must however contain a section summarizing the work done in English.
+Special rules may be foreseen in case of co-tutele.

-6.3.3 Summary of the doctoral student work
+6.5.3 Summary of the doctoral student work

-In order to facilitate the evaluation of the thesis, the doctoral student must include in the introductory part of the thesis a less than 3-page summary also in bullet form indicating what are the actual contributions made by the student in the totality of the described work.
+In order to facilitate the evaluation of the thesis, the doctoral student must include in the introductory part of the thesis a less than 3-page summary in English, also in bullet form, indicating what are the actual contributions made by the student in the totality of the described work.
 This has to be done with references to the relevant sections, highlighting the original/innovative contributions.